Hunt Saboteurs Association

 The Hunt Saboteurs Association (HSA) is a United Kingdom organisation that uses hunt sabotage as a means of direct action to stop fox hunting.
 It was founded in 1963, with its first sabotage event occurring at the South Devon Foxhounds on 26 December (Boxing Day) 1963.

 History

 In 1963, John Prestige founded the Hunt Saboteurs Association in Brixham, England, after being assigned to report on the Devon and Somerset Staghounds, where "he witnessed the hunters drive a deer into a village and kill her."

 Within a year, HSA affiliates were founded across England in Devon, Somerset, Avon, Birmingham, Hampshire and Surrey; the HSA now operates throughout Europe and North America.

 Ronnie Lee, founder of the animal rights group Band of Mercy (a forerunner to the Animal Liberation Front), began his activism with an HSA group in Luton, England.

+In 1974, it was publicized that David McCalden, a member of the HSA and the editor of their journal, HOWL, was a neo-Nazi and a member of the National Front.
+This resulted in bad press for the HSA, and the organisation held on a vote on whether to expel him in 1978; while some opposed his expulsion or abstained from voting against him (including Ronnie Lee), McCalden was expelled that year.

 Tactics

 The HSA uses tactics including hunting horns and whistles to misdirect hounds, spraying scent dullers, laying false trails, and locking gates to interfere with the progress of a hunt.
 In the mid-1990s, members used a "gizmo" (a portable cassette tape player linked up to a megaphone or other portable amplification equipment) to play the sound of hounds in cry, causing the dogs to break off the chase.
 These are documented examples of HSA tactics.

 The HSA has expanded into Europe, Canada and the United States, and have adapted their tactics depending on the type of hunting being disrupted.
 The HSA have disrupted deer, waterfowl, turkey, mink and hare hunts, as well as angling and other types of fishing.
 As a result, some US states have passed laws forbidding the disruption of legal hunting activities.

 HSA UK has published a quarterly journal, Howl, since 1973.